 Bag It

-Use sturdy garbage bags for yard waste.
+Use sturdy, compostable paper bags for yard waste.

 Bundle It